What Is An Asset Tag, Anyway?

 Assets may be moving throughout your organization, changing hands frequently.
 Your inventory levels are constantly changing, items are being received and sold in various locations, and depreciation depends upon factors like the item’s age and condition.
 Each piece of equipment you own has its insurance policy, warranty, maintenance schedule, and history.
 Values must be tracked and reported for accounting and compliance purposes.

-Asset Panda offers the world's most powerful yet intuitive asset tracking platform.
-Our online store provides a complete selection of tags and labels for your needs, and our free mobile apps include a built-in scanner – so everything you need to track and manage your assets is as near as your smartphone.
+Asset Panda offers the world's most robust yet intuitive and custom asset tracking platform.
+And our free mobile apps include a built-in scanner – so everything you need to tag, track, and manage your assets is as near as your smartphone!

 Give Asset Panda's asset tagging software a try with a free 14-day trial (no credit card required)!